-When Puppy Mouthing Becomes an Extreme sport: Causes and Solutions
+When Puppy Mouthing Becomes an Extreme Sport: Causes and Solutions

 All puppies use their mouths to explore the world.
 It’s a regular part of their development.
 But what happens when a puppy’s biting becomes excessive, chompy, or concerning?
 As a puppy owner or foster, understanding the difference between typical mouthing and problematic biting can be crucial for your safety, sanity and your puppy’s future.